Armenia–Israel relations: Jewish community in Armenia

-Position on Armenian genocide
+Armenian genocide recognition

 Israel does not officially recognize the Armenian genocide.
 Recognition of the genocide became a subject of debate in Israel in the years following Armenia's 1991 independence from the Soviet Union.
 Turkey has warned that labeling the events as genocide by Israel or the United States would harm its relations with Israel.
 In October 2008, the Knesset voted to have a parliamentary committee convene on the Armenian genocide at the urging of Meretz chairman Haim Oron, leading to meetings of the Foreign Affairs and Defense Committees.
 The government of Turkey continued to lobby to prevent the recognition from going further.
 According to The Jerusalem Post, "many Israelis are eager for their country to recognize the Genocide".
 During the summer of 2011, the Knesset held its first discussion on the matter.
 By a unanimous 20–0 vote, the Israeli parliament approved a public session on the issue by the Education, Culture and Sports Committee at the request of Meretz Knesset member Zahava Gal-On; it stopped short of passing a bill put forward by Gilad Erdan, an Israeli cabinet minister and close ally of Prime Minister Benjamin Netanyahu, for political reasons.
 Knesset Speaker Reuven Rivlin, one of the bill's supporters, said: "It is my duty as a Jew and Israeli to recognize the tragedies of other peoples."
 Rivlin told an Israel-based Armenian action committee that he intends to introduce an annual parliamentary session to mark the Armenian genocide.

 The Armenian community of Jerusalem believes that the genocide denial is due to fear of jeopardizing diplomatic relations with Turkey.
 Yair Auron, an Israeli historian, scholar and expert specializing on Holocaust and Genocide studies, said that Israel is concerned about hurting its current trade relations with Turkey and wants to retain the uniqueness of the Holocaust.